stormpath/stormpath-rails/README.md

 ```

 ### Views
-You can use the stormpath views generator to copy the default views to your application for modification.
+You can use the Stormpath views generator to copy the default views to your application for modification:
 ```sh
 rails generate stormpath:views
 ```